 ITA provides mentors training at an orientation that will take place on a weekday in October.
 Mentors will first meet with their mentees in November.
 Mentors are paired with a mentee for the academic year and have the opportunity to mentor more than one student depending on availability.

 Tutors meet with students face-to-face to provide guidance and study support in academic and technology subject matters.
 Tutors could help students with core academic public school homework such as English, math or science.
-In addition, tutors can students with ITA coursework such as ACT Prep, the Senior Capstone Project or career development.
+In addition, tutors can help students with ITA coursework such as ACT Prep, the Senior Capstone Project or career development.
 Your knowledge and expertise are important resources that help ITA students succeed.

 Tutoring sessions might take place during ITA Madison Saturday sessions, weekends, or weekday evenings.
 Tutors and their students determine a schedule that works best for them.